FlandereScarlet/Helium/README.md

 This project is open source, Although if you do use any of the code please give credit and link to our Github.

 ### Contribute
-If you would like to contribute to this project you will be on the Helium developer webite page (If you like) and also will be given the Helium Dev role on the [BotTopia Disord server](https://discord.gg/0ynKSxHArBT4OFQ)
+If you would like to contribute to this project you will be on the Helium developer webite page (If you like) and also will be given the Helium Dev role on the [Helium Disord server](https://discord.gg/0153dMKghr3gfbUI8)